TimmyBespoke/ribbon-project/README.md

 getScreentip="GetScreentip" getSupertip="GetSupertip"   <--- not needed

-<separator id="APSeparator2"/>   <!--- not needed as groups have a sperarator already
+<separator id="APSeparator2"/>   <!--- not needed as groups have a separator already
 ```